nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The unAssign Member Feature allows the user to assign a person to a pre-existing team in EZLead.
+The Unassign Member Feature allows the user to unassign a person from an existing team in EZLead.

-Given below is an example usage scenario and how the unAssign Member mechanism behaves at each step.
+Given below is an example usage scenario and how the Unassign Member mechanism behaves at each step.

 Step 1.
-The user executes `unassign m/1 (global person index) t/1` to unAssign the first person as a member from the first team.
+The user executes `unassign m/1 t/1` to unassign the first person as a member from the first team.

 Step 2.
-The `unassignMember` command is created by the parser using the given member's index (global person index) and team's index.
+The `UnAssignMember` command is created by the parser using the given member's index (global person index) and team's index.
 It calls `Model#removePersonFromTeam` to remove the person from given team.

-The following sequence diagram shows how the unassign team operation works:
+The following sequence diagram shows how the unassign member operation works:
 ![UnAssignMemberSequenceDiagram](images/UnAssignMemberSequenceDiagram.png)

 ### Add Task Feature